SiddharthManoj/CourseCheck/README.md

 I agree.
 I do think their should be some differentiator between the class rectangles to some extent.
 Not too much to overwhelm the user of course. - GO

+What about a tint reflecting how recently the seats opened up?
+So the rectangles would get progressively darker at varying steps.
+We could do something where maybe a week ago is the darkest and a minute ago is the brightest and do a log scale between them. - WA

 #### Have each class rectangle link to web registration page so users can log in quickly

 Good idea.
 URL scheme is e.g. `https://camel2.usc.edu/webreg/crsesoffrd.asp?COURSE=CSCI-103&TERM=20151&DEPT=CSCI`.
 We should make sure that this path is preserved even if the user has to go through the Shib authentication page. - WA